Changes to the hospital discharge process due to coronavirus

 The care offered will generally be within the patient’s own home.
 For those patients whose needs are too great to return to their own home, a suitable rehabilitation bed or care home will be arranged.
-Please note that at the current time, patients do not have a choice over their discharge and cannot choose to remain in hospital if they do not accept the care offered.

 Who will pay for additional care if it is needed following early hospital discharge?

 In August 2020, the government announced a £588 million fund to support people being discharged from hospital.

 This is intended to provide care and support for people in their own homes or in care homes for six weeks after discharge.

 This funding will become available from 1 September and will be available until 31 March 2021 and is being introduced to help the NHS and social care to cope with a possible second wave of COVID-19 during the winter months.

 To learn more about this we recommend you speak directly to your care coordinator when in hospital.

 Can my elderly relative move into a care home after being discharged from hospital?